MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/deploy-linuxvm.md

 2. You can select specific sets of virtual machines from the environment to receive the deployment by specifying the **tags** that you have defined for each virtual machine in the environment.
 [Here](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#deployment-job) is the complete YAML schema for Deployment job.

-3. You can specify eith `runOnce` or `rolling` as deployment strategy.
+3. You can specify either `runOnce` or `rolling` as a deployment strategy.

 `runOnce` is the simplest deployment strategy wherein all the life cycle hooks, namely `preDeploy` `deploy`, `routeTraffic`, and `postRouteTraffic`, are executed once.
 Then,  either `on:` `success` or `on:` `failure` is executed.